 It is also a good idea to contact DEP early in the process and let them know you are preparing a stream redesignation petition.
 DEP will be the agency responsible for reviewing the substance of the petition, making a recommendation to the Environmental Quality Board (EQB) to accept the petition, and doing the stream survey work necessary to determine whether redesignation is warranted.
-Thus early involvement, interest and support for your petition from DEP can only help your cause.
+Thus, early involvement, interest, and support for your petition from DEP can only help your cause.

 It is especially important to contact DEP early if you are relying on benthic macroinvertebrate data in support of your redesignation request.
 As DEP evaluates your petition, it will have to select a reference stream for purposes of comparing macroinvertebrate data collected from your candidate stream.
-Preliminary data that you may have on stream type (i.e., freestone, limestone, limestone-influenced), stream order and size, instream habitat, alkalinity, gradient and land use will be useful to DEP as it seeks to choose a reference stream with similar natural conditions and characteristics.
+Preliminary data that you may have on stream type (i.e., freestone, limestone, limestone- influenced), stream order and size, instream habitat, alkalinity, gradient and land use will be useful to DEP as it seeks to choose a reference stream with similar natural conditions and characteristics.

 When you notify DEP of your plan to prepare and submit a petition, start by contacting your regional watershed manager.
-The DEP watershed managers act as liaisons between DEP and watershed groups, and provide support and guidance to such groups on a variety of watershed projects and initiatives.
-Contact information for each regional watershed manager is provided in Appendix F.
+The DEP watershed managers act as liaisons between DEP and watershed groups and provide support and guidance to such groups on a variety of watershed projects and initiatives.
+Contact information for each DEP Regional Office is provided in Appendix F of this Handbook.

-You may also want to contact DEP's Division of Water Quality Assessment and Standards, a division of the Office of Water Management.
+You may also want to contact DEP's Division of Water Quality, Monitoring Section.
 Biologists in this division will be responsible for reviewing the petition, making recommendations on whether to accept it, and conducting the stream assessment work necessary to determine whether redesignation is warranted.
-Other DEP points of contact include the DEP Citizens Volunteer Monitoring Program, and aquatic biologists within the Regional Water Management Programs in your DEP regional office.
-(See Appendix F for full list of DEP contacts.)
+Other DEP points of contact include the aquatic biologists within the Regional Water Management Programs in your DEP regional office.
+(See Appendix F of this Handbook for list of DEP contacts.)